madetech/data-tech-reviews/articles/iceberg/iceberg.md

 Partitions are referenced by the top-level table metadata entity (Iceberg calls this a Specification), which also refers to the schemas iterable I mentioned previously.
 Partitions are applied against a data file, and what's different about Icebergs approach to partitioning is that the partition can represent the result of a transform applied to the data, instead of being limited to the data itself.
 This can be used to store the result of common filter operations against the data to avoid recomputing.
 <!-- recomputing the values of common operations if that operation has a partition stored against its outputs.  -->

 Importantly this means that new partitions can be added without the overhead of adding new fields solely for demarcating partitions, and without the need for querying a partition column explicitly.
 For example if you have a timestamp column you want to partition by month, you can add a column against a transform that extracts the month from that column rather than needing to extract the month into its own partition column, and utilize the partitioning when querying the timestamp column directly rather than needing to incorporating the extracted month column into the query explicitly.
-This ability to utilize partitions without knowing their exact structure is what Iceberg calls Hidden Partitioning.
+This ability to utilize partitions without knowing their exact structure is what Iceberg calls Hidden Partitioning[^4].

 These partition transforms can evolve with time to become more granular whilst still being applicable to the previous use case.
 The partitioning scheme of a table to be changed without requiring a rewrite of the table; the old data will follow the old partition, new data will follow the new partition, and Iceberg will be made aware in order to plan queries appropriately.
 Queries can be optimized using multiple partitions schemes (data partitioned using different schemes will be planned separately to maximize performance).